ewhit004/rshell/README.md

 **execute class →**
-This class simply executes a single executable normally, when no connectors are found.
+This class that simply executes a single executable normally, when no connectors are found.

 **executeAND class →**
-A class that will first execute the first Execute* in the vector and will only move on to the next executable in the vector if the first one is successful.
+A class that starts with executing the first Execute* in the vector and will only move on to the next executable in the vector if the first one is successful.

 **executeOR class →**
-A class that will execute the first Execute* in the vector and will move onto the next, if and only if, the first one fails.
+A class that executes the first Execute* in the vector and will move onto the next, if and only if, the first one fails.

 **executeSEMI class →**
-A class that will always execute the first Execute* in the vector, no matter what, and execute the following executables regardless of failure or success.
+A class that always executes the first Execute* in the vector, no matter what, and execute the following executables regardless of failure or success.

+**InputRedirect class →**
+A class that reads content of the file as input for the executable.

+**OutputRedirect class →**
+A class that writes the results of an executable file; clearing what was initially inside of the file.

+**OutputRedirect2 class →**
+A class that writes the results of an executable file and append new additions to the end of the file.

+**Piping class →**
+A class that executes the left side of the tree and treats the output for that program as input for the executable on the right.

 # *Prototypes & Research*